ofcWilliam/ofcWilliam/README.md

 <br />

-### I'm a Developer, Gamer and Scripter!!
+### I'm a Developer and a Gamer!!
-- 🌱 I currently learning Web Development and Lua!
+- 🌱 I am currently learning Web Development like html and css!
-- 👯 I’m soon looking to collaborate with other creators!
-- 🥅 2026 Goals: Learn Programming!
-- ⚡ Fun fact: I love to play games and develop websites!
+- ⚡ Fun fact: I love to play games and learn new skills!

 <br />